UniOfGreenwich/softwareproject_-team-1/README.md

 ## Overall Architecture of the System
 The library system needs many functions specified by the customer to be implemented, for example, inventory searching, fine payment, secure login and rule-sets for both normal and super users.
 A lot of transactional functions exist whilst a desire for data storage and event processing also exists.
 The system architecture needs to create an amalgamation of many traditional application types.

 **Information systems architecture** allows the developers to employ a storage base for the library information as well as include transactional features such as querying the storage base for information when required.
+Storage mediums can be decided by the developer team with examples such as SQLExpress Server, XML files and JSON NoSQL databases being possible solutions.
+Transactional systems provide secure, available and fast response functions for the application to easily query and return necessary data IBM Corporation (2021).
 Secure events such as user logins and payments can be adequately processed using encryption within the base and more simple events such as a book search will be effortless.
 The end user will be able to use a simple but effective UI to easily navigate and operate the application.
 Overheads for processing and storage can be managed remotely ensuring minimal downtime and costs for the user.
 Security of both hardware and software can be controlled by the developers during both development and during the maintenance and support period as specified by the customer.

 ### Use Case Diagrams
 ---
 A use case diagram, which shows how users interact with a system visually, is an essential tool in system design.
 It acts as a guide to help stakeholders communicate and direct the development process by helping to understand the functional needs of a system from the viewpoint of the user.(Srinam 2023)

 <div align=center>
 <br>